czgaotian/learning-languages/interview/qa/projectDescription.md

 - Every sub-app can be deployed and used independently so that it can be customized for different clients just change a config file.

-- The sub-apps include real-time market data viewing, asset metadata management, bond price calculator, and more.
+- The sub-apps include real-time market data viewing, trade strategy back-test, asset metadata management, bond price calculator, and more.

 #### about 4 person team